mbtakanov/book-notes/ruby-notes.md

 ## Variables

-Global variables begin with $ - $global_variable = 10
+Global variables begin with `$`.

-Instance variables begin with @
+Instance variables begin with `@`.

-Class variables begin with @@ and must be initialized before they can be used in method definitions.
+Class variables begin with `@@` and must be initialized before they can be used in method definitions.
 ```
 class Customer
    @@no_of_customers = 0